 7-day free trial.

 4 simultaneous streams

 Disney+’s main subscription plan costs $7-per-month and includes access to all of the content and features.
 In March 2021, the service will see its first price hike to $8 per month.
 Unlike other streaming services, there are no add-on features and no upgrades to get premium features like 4K streaming.

 But Disney+ isn’t the company’s only streaming service.
 It also operates the ESPN+ sports streamer and Hulu’s popular on-demand service.
 Rather than paying $18 per month to get Disney+ and ESPN+ and the ad-supported version of Hulu, you can save about 28% by getting a bundle deal.
 A single ID and password will work across all three services.

 Disney+ claims that it will be “a consumer-friendly experience that’s easy-to-navigate with no ads.”

 Although Disney+ launched with a free trial, that is no longer available.
 This coincided with the mid-pandemic release of Hamilton and Mulan, presumably to discourage people from using the free trial to get premium content.

 As long as your payment information is up-to-date, Disney+ will charge you whenever your subscription period comes to an end.

 People in Canada and The Netherlands received access to Disney+ at the same time as the United States.
 New Zealand and Australia followed a week later.
-Neither Hulu or ESPN+ are available in these markets, so there was no bundle.
-But the standard subscription rates are priced similar to the US.
+The standard subscription rates are priced similar to the US.